 Changing or modifying child support is no easy task.
-To do so, you’ll need the court to order the change, but you can’t get the court to rule unless you have solid legal grounds.
+To do so, you’ll need the court to order the change.
+However, you can’t get the court to rule unless you have solid legal grounds.

 When Can You Modify Child Support?

 If there has been a substantial change in circumstances, for either you or your child, then the court may agree to hear the case.
 In these instances, substantial change can refer to any of the following occasions:

 - If your child’s health has deteriorated, requiring special care

 - Your income has decreased substantially as a result of a layoff